mvines/vv/README.md

 ## Vote viewer

-Visualize the voting behaviour of a Solana validator
+Visualize the voting behaviour of a Solana validator.
+It's strongly recommmended to run `vv` against a private Solana RPC endpoint, most public RPC endpoint rate limits will be too strict.

 ```
 $ vv --help